furplag/cogman/gce/README.md

  key | default value if not specified the value of this key
  ---- | ----
- locale_lang | (no change locale, if not specified the value of this key .) timezone | (no change Timezone, if not specified the value of this key .) ssh-port | (nothing to do about SSH daemon, if not specified the value of this key .) ssh-config-options | you can override SSH setting with option named as "ssh_config_options", like this  "PasswordAuthentication=yes PermitRootLogin=yes" .
+ locale | (no change locale, if not specified the value of this key .) timezone | (no change Timezone, if not specified the value of this key .) ssh-port | (nothing to do about SSH daemon, if not specified the value of this key .) ssh-config-options | you can override SSH setting with option named as "ssh_config_options", like this  "PasswordAuthentication=yes PermitRootLogin=yes" .